 Does the programme fee include VAT?

 Not specifically for this programme.
 The UK government provides a start-up loans scheme open to over 18s.
 You will also learn about sources of finance to grow your business on the programme.

 Still got questions?
-Email Rosalie@wiredsussex.com or call her on 01273 692888 for an informal chat.
-Register here for updates about the programme.
+Email Rebecca@wiredsussex.com or call her on 01273 692888 for an informal chat or as applications for 2014 entry are now closed, you can register here for updates about the programme.